Schisandra Chinensis (Five-Flavor Berry)

 Important Drug interactions

-CYP3A4 SUBSTRATES — schisandra modulates CYP3A4 (sometimes inhibition, sometimes induction in different studies); theoretical interactions with: tacrolimus, cyclosporine, statins, calcium channel blockers, certain antidepressants; consult prescriber.
+CYP3A4 substrates — schisandra modulates CYP3A4 (sometimes inhibition, sometimes induction in different studies); theoretical interactions with: tacrolimus, cyclosporine, statins, calcium channel blockers, certain antidepressants; consult prescriber.

 Talinolol — schisandra increases talinolol levels (clinical study confirmed).

-Tacrolimus — schisandra extracts may significantly affect tacrolimus levels; AVOID without transplant team supervision.
+Tacrolimus — schisandra extracts may significantly affect tacrolimus levels; avoid without transplant team supervision.

 Anticoagulants — minimal interaction.